Screenwriter, The PlayCrafters Group

-As the founding member of the Order of the Dissident Peanut Gallery, Janet’s areas of expertise include pointing and laughing, snarky comments, and sarcastic emails.
-She enjoys photos of people in weird outfits who don’t seem to know any better, signs with typographical errors, and videos featuring people falling down.
+Janet’s areas of expertise include stating the obvious, snarky comments, and sarcastic emails.
+She enjoys photos of people in weird outfits who don’t seem to know any better, signs with typographical errors, and videos featuring panda’s falling down.
 If your film incorporates all of these elements, you are virtually guaranteed a spot in the festival.**

 **Please note: Janet Steiner’s preferences do not necessarily reflect the preferences of the other judges and are subject to change at a moment’s notice.
 Additionally, Janet Steiner is unable to guarantee anyone a spot in the festival, no matter how important she might think she is.

 Lauren has been with the County Theater for over six years.
 Along with overseeing membership for the County Theater, she oversees membership for Renew Theaters’ three other historic art house movie theaters: the Ambler Theater, Hiway Theater, and Princeton Garden Theatre.
 The combined membership department serves over 18,000 members.
 She holds a B.A. in Theatre Arts with a focus on Acting and Directing from DeSales University.
 Lauren has previously worked both in administration as well as costume construction and wardrobe for the Pennsylvania Shakespeare Festival.
 She has also had some firsthand experience as part of an independent film crew.